 3. Mobility Scooter

 Mobility aids for people with disabilities have come a long way since the manual wheelchairs of yesteryears.
 Today, you’ve got access to some of the most awesome-looking and versatile mobility scooters that can make moving around easier and more convenient.
+There are various types of mobility scooters ranging from 3 wheel scooters which are used for flat surfaces to heavy-duty scooters which are really large and can be used to go off-road added Melbourne Mobility scooter store.

 Whether you’re recovering from a serious leg injury or have a permanent mobility impairment, a mobility scooter will always come in handy.
 It’s ideal for navigating the outdoors, including steep slopes and rough terrains.
 This also makes it suitable for senior citizens looking to go out and run errands without straining their weak knees.